pymedphys/pymedphys/docs/getting-started/faq.rst

 In reality relicensing PyMedPhys goes against its aim to create an open toolbox that we can all have access to and build upon, sharing the improvements with each other.
-But please don't let the fear of non-comercial viability stop you using the code, instead just contact us at (developers@pymedphys.com) and we may be able to come to an agreement.
+But please don't let the fear of non-commercial viability stop you using the code, instead just contact us at (developers@pymedphys.com) and we may be able to come to an agreement.